 +61 439 482 734

-Justin brings twenty years of management and high tech experience, in areas ranging from research and development engineering, analog and digital signal processing, embedded systems development, product management, high speed digital networks, large scale entertainment systems, mobile and web application deployment, and interactive multimedia installation technologies.
+Justin brings over twenty years of management and high tech experience, in areas ranging from research and development engineering, analog and digital signal processing, embedded systems development, product management, high speed digital networks, large scale entertainment systems, mobile and web application deployment, and interactive multimedia installation technologies.
 He holds two U.S. Patents, four pending U.S. Patents, and has written a number of technical papers within these areas of research.

 Justin regularly presents on subjects pertaining to digital, media and marketing futures to both local and international audiences.